-- (1) We present bonuses in the years they were earned, not in the year paid.
-Bonuses represent compensation for achievements and are not necessarily paid in the year they are earned; for example, in January 2015 we paid bonuses for 2014 performance. - (2) Amounts represent the aggregate expense recognized for financial statement reporting purposes in accordance with FASB Topic ASC 718 ("ASC 718") for stock and option awards granted to our named executive officers.
+(1) We present bonuses in the years they were earned, not in the year paid.
+Bonuses represent compensation for achievements and are not necessarily paid in the year they are earned; for example, in January 2017 we paid bonuses for 2016 performance.

+(2) Amounts represent the aggregate expense recognized for financial statement reporting purposes in accordance with ASC 718 for stock and option awards granted to our named executive officers.
 ASC 718 expense for the option awards is based on the fair value of the awards on the date of grant using an option-pricing model.
 The fair value of RSUs is based on the market price of our common stock on the date of grant.
-For more information, please see Note 5, Stockholders' Equity, of the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2014 regarding assumptions underlying valuation of equity awards. - (3) Includes AD&D, Basic Life, Medical, Dental, Vision, and 401(k) matching contributions which are available to all employees. - (4) Ms. Hougen received additional stock options and stock awards due to her promotion to Chief Financial Officer in January 2013. - (5) Mr. Monia was not a named executive officer in 2012 or 2013.
-We are not disclosing compensation for 2012 as permitted by SEC regulations.
+For more information, please see Note 4 of the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2016 regarding assumptions underlying valuation of equity awards.

+(3) Includes AD&D, Basic Life, Medical, Dental, Vision, and 401(k) matching contributions which are available to all employees.

+(4) Mr. O'Neil was not a named executive officer in 2015 or 2014.